DELFT HOME HUNTERS

 Although the system sounds quite efficient on the paper, it required a lot of preparation and coordination work for the house residents, who had to read many motivation letters, agree on who were the people they preferred and find a good day to invite them all to their home, as well as agree on who was the best match.
 And for the home hunters, the process was very stressful, almost like applying for a job, and most of the times this process would penalize international students because they didn’t understand the instemming process and felt very out of place by being abroad.

-On both the Dutch and the International student sides there was a desire to meet more of each other and mingle with different cultureS, but the absence of a smooth process that could help them screen out non-matching individuals made them go for the easier option.
+both the Dutch and the International student had the desire to meet more of each other and mingle with different cultureS, but the absence of a smooth process that could help them screen out non-matching individuals made them go for the familiar.

 With the results of the ethnographic research and co-creation session, the concept for an digital/ physical platform was created, inspired by the INTERACTION VISION of PIRATE COMPANIONSHIP.
 Pirate companionship is adventurous, fun, a little rebellious, powered by shared goals and individual needs, a bit opportunistic and temporary in nature, but with the chance to create life-long friendships.